News Summary · 3 minutes read

 - Prevailing emolument structure and working conditions available for CPSUs and private sector employees.

-The general perception in India is that public sector employment and wages are huge with limited efficiency, but in reality it is lesser when compared to other major democracies.
-It is shown below in the table.
+- The general perception in India is that public sector employment and wages are huge with limited efficiency, but in reality it is lesser when compared to other major democracies.

 Table: Comparison of public sector employment and expenditure in India with other countries